Reach Out (Hilary Duff song)

-"Reach Out" is a song recorded by American singer Hilary Duff for the planned re-release of her fourth studio album, Dignity (2007).
+"Reach Out" is a song recorded by American singer Hilary Duff from her first greatest hits album Best of Hilary Duff (2008).
+It was released on October 27, 2008, by Hollywood Records as the only single from the album.
+The song was initially recorded for inclusion on a scrapped re-release of Duff's fourth studio album Dignity (2007).
 The song features uncredited vocals from American rapper R. Prophet.
 It was written by Martin Gore, Ryan "Alias" Tedder, Evan Bogart, Mika Guillory and produced by Tedder.
-The song was released on October 20, 2008, by Hollywood Records as the only single from Duff's first greatest hits album, Best of Hilary Duff (2008).

 Background and production

 Duff said in September 2007 that a previously unheard song on the Dignity Tour's set list, "Reach Out", would be released as a single.
 In an interview with Joe Bermudez in November 2007, Duff revealed that her fourth studio album Dignity would be re-released.
 The re-release would feature remixes of the original songs alongside "two or three" new recordings, including "Reach Out" and "Holiday".
-While "Reach Out" and "Holiday" were already completed, Duff hoped to write a third new song for the re-release, but this never came to be.
-Duff revealed that she wanted "Holiday" to be either the first or second single from the re-release.
+In January 2009, Duff said that she had been "saving" the song for use on an entirely new record, but instead Hollywood Records chose to include it on and release Best of Hilary Duff against her wishes.

 The song was produced by Ryan "Alias" Tedder and co-written by Tedder, Evan Bogart, and Mika Guillory.
 It is built around a sample of Depeche Mode's 1989 song "Personal Jesus", written by Martin Gore.
 On the final episode of MTV's Total Request Live, Duff described the song by saying that "[i]t's different for me.
 It's a little dancey, and there's a rapper named R. Prophet who's on it who's really cool and kinda fresh".